ysmohan/Matlab-Respitch/README.md

 - Be able to use MATLAB functions.
 - Be able to extract raw data from published figures.

-Unlike other programming languages, MATLAB is primarily made for research activities.
-This means that there are certain functions that MATLAB performs really well.
-On top of this, coding in MATLAB is really simple.

-In this chapter, we will learn to do two activities that every reseracher needs to perform at some point — data analysis and data visualisation — using MATLAB.
-In order to perform these activities, we will learn the following basics in MATLAB:

-## Learning Objectives:

-- Be Familiar with the MATLAB environment.
-- Be able to write and run code from the command window.
-- Be able to perform simple calculations in MATLAB.
-- Be able to visualise data.

 <hr> </hr>

 <h4> Contents:</h4>